soupi/learn-haskell-blog-generator/src/05-glue/03-project.md

 First, libraries can be used by others.
 If we publish our code and someone wants to use it and build upon it, they can.
 Executables can't be imported by other projects.
 Second, we can write unit tests for libraries.
-It is usually benefitical to write most, if not all, of our logic as a library, and provide a thin executable over it.
+It is usually beneficial to write most, if not all, of our logic as a library, and provide a thin executable over it.

 Executables' descriptions are very similar to libraries, here we define: